-Human trafficking is often called “modern day slavery”.
+Human trafficking is often called “modern day slavery.”
 It is the human rights issue of our day.
 Human trafficking is a relatively new term and not many people know what it is.
-Because most of us cannot even define human trafficking speaks volumes about the hidden nature of these crimes.
+That most of us cannot even define human trafficking speaks volumes about the hidden nature of these crimes.

 Human trafficking is a growing criminal industry.
 Drug trafficking is the #1 criminal activity in the world today.
 But human trafficking is the #2 criminal activity and the fastest growing criminal industry in the world.
 Traffickers gain complete control and force their victims into labor, service or the commercial sex trade.
 They maintain control through coercion, force, violence (brutal beatings, repeated rapes, threats of severe harm to the victim and often to their families) lies, deception and psychological abuse and manipulation.
 Those who are into drug trafficking quickly realize that commerce in humans is much more profitable and far less risky.

 Human trafficking is a very lucrative industry.
 It is estimated that $150 billion are generated annually through human trafficking activities.
 And these are just estimates.
 So it stands to reason these numbers are probably much higher.
 Drugs can only be sold once.
 Human beings can be sold over and over again.
 In the case of a sex slave, that might be 15, 20 or more times a day.

 The average cost of a slave around the world is $90.
 It is estimated that there are approximately 27 million slaves around the world.
 Approximately 79% of trafficking victims are female; however, more and more males are being trafficked than ever before.
 Half of trafficking victims in the world are under the age of 18.